DX9Paster/Blueberry-HWID-Spoofer-Leak/README.md

 # Blueberry-Spoofer-Leak
 Public spoofer with ass protection. <br>
-So ass it could be yully spoofer LOL
+So ass it could be yully spoofer LOL XD